vkuzel/Simple-PDF-Layout/README.md

 * HTML-like element model.
 * Reversed Y-axis so a point (0, 0) is at the top-left corner of the page.
-* Few basic elements for drawing boxes, texts, tables and arrows.
+* Basic elements for drawing boxes, texts, tables and arrows.

 ## Getting started